Solonarv/GolemWorld/README.md

 ### Implemented
  - For modders: ability to add golems of any block and type
  - Simple golems (ALL of them; see wiki for a list of them)
+ - Medium golems: Netherrack, Ice

 ### Not Yet Implemented (NYI)
- - Smart golems
+ - Advanced golems
- - Working textures
  - In-game list of golems and guide
- - differing max helath (changed in 1.6)